Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Financial tools and advice.
 Most credit card companies offer information on how to get started building credit and what to consider for planning your finances.
 This is a great way for you to learn how to manage your finances during college and university, as well as after graduation.

 - Chances to win.
-Some cards, such as CICB’s Student Credit Card, offer students the chance to win free tuition or books throughout the year.
+Some cards, such as CIBC’s Student Credit Card, offer students the chance to win free tuition or books throughout the year.

 Credit cards for high school students